 .Our outpatient rehab for depression, anxiety, and other conditions provides thorough support with intimate, small groups that focus on a well-balanced recovery, peer support utilizing weekly multifamily group, academic/vocation skill building twice weekly.
 We also offer specialized group therapy led by licensed clinicians and medical providers who are available to meet participants for medication management, psychiatric services, and weekly evaluations with each clinician.
 Clinical groups are a combination of skills-based programs emphasizing the use of DBT groups and CBT, and person-centered process groups for individuals experiencing mental health problems such as depression, anxiety, suicidal ideation, and previous trauma.

 Family plays a vital role in the overall wellness of each individual served.
 Individual family sessions are offered bi-weekly to examine the family’s role in creating new patterns of behavior and changing old behavior that reinforced negative behaviors.
 Connection is key in recovery.
 The family is taken into heavy consideration throughout our case management process.
 We ensure that family members are informed of all available crisis services.
 Our program also utilizes weekly multi-family groups to reinforce new skills being learned in groups and as a source of support and guidance.

-You can begin the process by calling our admissions department at (888) 850-1890.
+You can begin the process by calling our admissions department.
 If you or a loved one are experiencing an emergency mental health crisis, please call the suicide prevention crisis line at 988.